fablabnk/followTheLight/README.md

 This repo is a quick start guide for project ambassadors and educators to get up and running quickly with the [Follow the Light](https://www.notion.so/42wolfsburgberlin/Follow-the-Light-cfd6d5b28ad84da4ae6154757d6e9e80) project from the FabLab curriculum, so that they can support others.

-In our training session we focussed on getting familiar with Arduino IDE and breadboarding simple circuits using two light sensors and one servo, where the servo tracks one way when light exceed a threshold on one sensor and the other way when it exceeds a threshold on the other sensor.
+In our training session we focussed on getting familiar with the Arduino IDE and breadboarding simple circuits using two light sensors and one servo, where the servo tracks one way when light exceed a threshold on one sensor and the other way when it exceeds a threshold on the other sensor.
+This is the minimum needed to be able to pass the project.

 The two types of sensor we tried were Light Dependant Resistors (LDR's) and Photodiodes.

 Things we still need to do:

-- Try the photodiode with the 10K resistors provided instead of the 1M resistor in the tutorial we tried
+- Try the photodiode with the 10K resistors specified in the project instead of the 1M resistor from the tutorial we tried
 - Pinpoint the problem uploading to Arduino WIFI: avrdude: stk500_recv(): programmer is not responding.
 See: https://support.arduino.cc/hc/en-us/articles/4401874331410--Error-avrdude-when-uploading
 - Check how many servos could typically be used when powering from your PC's USB port